Usamawahabkhan/OpenAIBootcampLLM/README.md

   - [How to create an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal)
   - [Quickstart: how to get started generating text](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/quickstart?pivots=programming-language-studi)
 * Read the statement on responsible use of OpenAI [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview#responsible-ai).
 Also, visit the [Responsible AI](https://www.microsoft.com/en-us/ai/responsible-ai?rtc=1&activetab=pivot1:primaryr6) site to learn more about Microsoft’s principles for responsible AI use.

-# The Azure OpenAI Service promise
-Azure OpenAI Service gives customers advanced language AI with OpenAI GPT-3, Codex, and DALL-E models with the security and enterprise promise of Azure.
-Azure OpenAI co-develops the APIs with OpenAI, ensuring compatibility and a smooth transition from one to the other.

-With Azure OpenAI Service, customers get the security capabilities of Microsoft Azure while running the same models as OpenAI.
-Azure OpenAI Service offers private networking, regional availability, and responsible AI content filtering.

 # Important concepts and terminology